Payton's blog is HERE. Various writings about music, endurance sports, etc.

-The New York Times just reviewed Payton's new work for the JACK string quartet, titled Radha.
+The New York Times recently reviewed Payton's new work for the JACK string quartet, titled Radha.
 The Times has this to say about it: "The eerie harmonics of Payton MacDonald’s quartet version of Radha were hypnotically beautiful, with a viola melody spun over a background of slides and otherworldly effects."

-Freejazz.com has just released an impressive review of Payton's new recording with Elliott Sharp and Peter Evans.
+Freejazz.com recently released an impressive review of Payton's new recording with Elliott Sharp and Peter Evans.
 Go HERE to read the whole review.
 Here's an excerpt: "There are moments when I wake up from being transfixed, that I want to start the track over again.
 The only thing stopping me is the knowledge that something else great is about to follow . . .
 Definitely one of the best things I've heard in quite awhile."

 Payton's new solo marimba recordings are out.
 The Solo Marimba Commissions, vol. 1 and Solo Marimba Improvisations, vol. 1, both on Equilibrium, both available everywhere online, both got great reviews (see 'Press' page).

 Payton is working on a book about experimental music and endurance sports.
 Working title is Pushing the Limits, Adventures in Experimental Music and Extreme Endurance Sports.
 The book includes interviews with musicians Stuart Saunders Smith, Steve Schick, and others, as well as endurance athletes like David Horton and Kurt Refsnider.